Remember back to art class in 3rd grade? It may be a long time ago but I think that everyone has seen or used a color wheel.

 2) Analogous – Analogous colors are those which are next to each other on the color wheel.
 Pick one of the pie shaped wedges out of the wheel, now include the wedges to the left and right of the first one…now you have an analogous scheme.
 Analogous schemes are considered to be harmonious.
 They are also simple since you are not matching colors but instead coordinating.
 It is hard to make a mistake with this one...but it is possible. ;)

 3) Monochromatic – Monochromatic schemes are ones which use tints and tones of the same color.
-A monochromatic scheme is the most restful of all.
+A monochromatic scheme is the most restful of all and one of the most difficult to balance.